tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 See also:
 * [Diagram of Test Concepts](../guide/implementers/index.md#3-compliant-implementation-normative) in the implementers guide.
-* [Example RDF for a Test](../guide/bdqtest/index.md#6-example-rdf-description-of-a-test-non-normative) in the BDQ Tests: Concepts, Types, and Use document (VALIDATION_COUNTRYCODE_STANDARD in an RDF/XML serialization).
+* [Example RDF for a Test](../guide/bdqtest/index.md#6-example-rdf-description-of-a-test-non-normative) in the BDQ Tests: Concepts and Use document (VALIDATION_COUNTRYCODE_STANDARD in an RDF/XML serialization).
 * [Example RDF for a Test](../guide/bdqffdq/index.md#26-example-representation-of-a-bdq-test-non-normative) in the Fitness For Use Framework Ontology: Concepts and Use (VALIDATION_COUNTRY_FOUND in a Turtle serialization).

 #### 4.10.2 Summary of the Test Definition